 Section 7.2 Can we change your monthly plan premium during the year?

-No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.
+No. We are not allowed to begin charging a monthly plan premium during the year.
+If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.